swanky-rt/Student-Navigator/assignment-3/README.md

 We have this as an ipynb as TextCNN is a bit heavy and was taking a lot of time to run.
 Hence, we wanted to use Google Colab's T4 GPU runtime environment.

 ### How to Use
-- Open the notebook in Jupyter Lab or Google Colab
+- Open the notebook in Jupyter Lab or Google Colab (Path: assignment-3/code/TextCNN_Colab/dp_textcnn_experiments.ipynb)
 - Please add the same dataset that is given in the same directory: 'assignment-3/code/TextCNN_Colab/dataset.csv' (Same dataset as [Dataset Overview](#dataset-overview-datasetcsv))
 - Run all cells to perform the parameter analysis to get the best DP setting to compare with Non DP baseline.